 Your right to take legal action remains unaffected by the existence or use of any complaints procedures referred to above.

-A complaint must not includeoffensive language directed either to Lykke Vanuatu Ltd. or a Lykke Vanuatu Ltd. employee.
+A complaint must not includeoffensive language directed either to Lykke Cyprus Ltd. or a Lykke Cyprus Ltd. employee.

 FAQs

 Questions regarding this Procedure should be addressed, in the first instance, to the Customer Service Department.